Community Gardening FAQs

 How do I get a Community Garden Plot?

 Contact us!
-You can reach us by phone at 705-743-3526 ext.
-115 or by email at growing@nourishproject.ca.
+You can reach us by phone at 705-743-3526 or by email at info@ywcapeterborough.org.
 Our staff will work with you identify options based on your interests and needs.
 We will also add you to our Looking for Plots list.

 Please note that some gardens may be full.
 Community Garden Coordinators typically meet with last years gardeners in early spring, and will know how many plots are available for new gardeners by mid-April.
 We will attempt to find a plot for you based on your preferences.
 If no plots are available at your preferred garden, we will suggest other gardens with available plots that may be a good fit.